-Fixed fee £2,500
+Fixed fee: £2,500

-Total repaid by individual (including fees above) £9,140
+Total repaid by individual (including fees above): £9,140

-Total unsecured debt written off at completion £25,051 (88%)
+Total unsecured debt written off at completion: £25,051 (88%)

-Expenses and Disbursements shown are inclusive of VAT where applicable.
+Expenses and disbursements shown are inclusive of VAT where applicable.

-The fee also covers any work required by your IP (Insolvency Practitioner).
-They work with you to draw up your Trust Deed proposal, and can take care of any more serious issues that occur (e.g. asking your creditors about changing your payments if your circumstances change significantly).
+The fee also covers any work required by your trustee.
+They work with you to draw up your trust deed proposal and can take care of any more serious issues that occur (e.g. asking your creditors about changing your payments if your circumstances change significantly).

-Note: It is very important that you keep up your Trust Deed payments, or the arrangement could fail.
+Note: It is very important that you keep up your trust deed payments, or the arrangement could fail.
 If it does, you will be liable for the outstanding balance and any costs already incurred.

-If the Trust Deed fails the client is not liable for any outstanding balance and any costs already incurred.
-The client’s creditors are advised that he has failed to maintain the terms of his Trust Deed and that the Trustee will seek his discharge and not grant the client/debtor his discharge.
+If the trust deed fails the client is not liable for any outstanding balance and any costs already incurred.
+The client’s creditors are advised that he has failed to maintain the terms of his trust deed and that the trustee will seek his discharge and not grant the client/debtor his discharge.

-If you enter into a Debt Arrangement Scheme (DAS) an application is made for a Debt Payment Programme through us, there are monthly fees: 15% of each monthly payment, subject to a minimum of £12 and a maximum of £80.
+If you enter into a Debt Arrangement Scheme (DAS) an application is made for a debt payment programme through us.
+There is an initial fee – which is normally your first two payments – and then a monthly fee of 15% of each payment you make (this is subject to a minimum of £12 and a maximum of £80).
 Once the initial fee is paid we will begin the work required to get your DPP approved.

-Your monthly fees pay for the work that’s involved maintaining your Debt Payment Programme, including dealing with any issues or problems that may arise.
+Your monthly fees pay for the work that’s involved maintaining your debt payment programme, including dealing with any issues or problems that may arise.

 If your circumstances do change but you can still afford to make a reasonable monthly payment, we may be able to arrange with your creditors for your monthly payments to be reduced accordingly.

-Debt Amount £8,670
+Debt amount: £8,670

 Monthly contribution of £220 for 36 months £7,920

-Trustee’s Fees £4,000
+Trustee’s fees: £4,000

-Accountant in Bankruptcy’s Fees £700
+Accountant in Bankruptcy’s fees: £700

-Total repaid by individual (including fees above) £7,920
+Total repaid by Joanne (including fees above): £7,920

-Total unsecured debt written off £5,540 (63%)
+Total unsecured debt written off: £5,540 (63%)

-Trustee’s Fees are shown exclusive of VAT.
+Trustee’s fees are shown exclusive of VAT.

-The Trustee’s fees won’t affect how much you pay each month, or how much you pay in total over the course of your Sequestration, because you’ll be expected to pay only as much as you can afford throughout the period of your sequestration.
+The trustee’s fees won’t affect how much you pay each month, or how much you pay in total over the course of your sequestration because you’ll be expected to pay only as much as you can afford throughout the period of your sequestration.

-The trustee will work with you to complete the necessary paper work for your Sequestration application, and can take care of any more serious issues that occur (e.g. asking your creditors about changing your payments if your circumstances change significantly)
+The trustee will work with you to complete the necessary paperwork for your sequestration application and can take care of any more serious issues that occur (e.g. asking your creditors about changing your payments if your circumstances change significantly).